America Needs You: Connecting Ambition with Opportunity

 America Needs You (ANY) was founded by Robert Reffkin in July 2009, originally under the name of New York Needs You.
 Due to our program successes, we launched a sister program in New Jersey in 2012.
 In January 2014, the New York Needs You name was changed to America Needs You, in anticipation of our national launch.
 All local sites operate under the America Needs You name and our next site will be in Illinois, which will begin programming in July 2015!

-New York Needs You fights for economic mobility for ambitious, low-income college students.
-We do this by providing intensive career development, mentorship, and professional networks to enable students to realize their academic and career aspirations.
+America Needs You fights for economic mobility for ambitious, first-generation college students.
+We do this by providing transformative mentorship and intensive career development.

-Through the Fellows Program and Career Development Program, NYNY is making a difference for low-income college students.
+Through the Fellows Program and Career Development Program, America Needs You - New York is making a difference for low-income college students.